Historians: Read Tag List

 These considerations pertain to obtaining a list of PI Point Names using Asset Framework Assets.

-- Some solutions require PI Point values in the context of an Asset Template or Asset Framework
+- Some solutions require PI Point values in the context of an Asset Template or Asset.

 Canary Historian design considerations for obtaining a list of tags